 Lennard Jones in the canonical ensemble

-In this example, we will reproduce the average energy reported in the NIST SRSW at T*=0.9 and \(\rho*=0.009\) using a Monte Carlo simulation of a bulk Lennard Jones fluid.
+In this example, we will reproduce the average energy reported in the NIST SRSW at \(T^*=0.9\) and \(\rho^*=0.009\) using a Monte Carlo simulation of a bulk Lennard Jones fluid.
 The simulation will be initialized with a desired number of particles in a cubic box, equilibrated while tuning the maximum trial displacement before obtaining the ensemble average energy.

-To begin, a Python string, script, is used to write the file, script.txt, which is then run by the fst executable.
-Within script, a MonteCarlo object is created.
+, where comments can be input for future reference, and a MonteCarlo object is created.
 Then, a random number generator is given a seed.
 The available arguments of RandomMT19937 can be found in the documentation of that object, or its base-class, Random.
-Arguments of objects are separated by a space and are provided first as the name of the argument and then the value.
-In this case, seed is the argument name and 1572362164 is the argument value.
+Arguments of

 [1]: